-Morgan, a Democrat, was the representative for Mississippi's 2nd congressional district from 1889 to 1891.
+Morgan was the representative for Mississippi’s 2nd congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Morgan missed 509 of 1,213 roll call votes, which is 42.0%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1886-Mar 1887||103||27||26.2%||62nd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000